-If you believe your student needs Tier 2 Academic Support, please contact your student's teacher to better understand your student's classroom performance.
+If you believe your student may benefit from additional academic support, please contact your student's teacher to better understand your student's classroom performance.
 Other building contacts include your student's counselor and building administrators.

-Social and Emotional Learning (SEL)
+MTSS: Social and Emotional Learning (SEL)

 We believe that supporting social and emotional learning for all students and adults is critical for student success.
 Therefore, we have made SEL a key element in our MTSS framework.
-Everett provides SEL supports aligned to the Collaborative for Academic and Social and Emotional Learning (CASEL) framework which informs our Tier 1 and Tier 2 supports for all students.
+Everett provides SEL supports aligned to the national Collaborative for Academic and Social and Emotional Learning (CASEL) framework and the Washington state SEL standards which inform our Tier 1 and Tier 2 supports for all students.